 In the site reports biostratigraphic information is given in three different places: in the Paleontology section, in the core summary sheets, and in the summarized stratigraphic sections (summary and conclusions).
-Specialized chapters on Neogene and Cretaceous planktonic foraminifera are included in Part II of this volume.
-The text of the paleontology section in the site reports is therefore generally restricted to information of a more general character, essential for the age determination and for the paleoecologic interpretation.
-More detailed data are included in those cases where no respective specialized chapter follows in Part II, particularly data concerning some benthonic foraminifera from the sites on Ninetyeast Ridge and Broken Ridge.
+Specialized chapters on planktonic foraminifera, radiolarians, and nannofossils are included in Part II of this volume.
+The text of the paleontology section in the Site Reports is therefore generally restricted to information of a more general character, essential for the age determination and for the paleoecologic interpretation.
+The nannofossil zonal scheme used is given in Figure 2, minor deviations from this scheme are employed at some sites.
+Regarding abundance and preservation of the fossil assemblages, the following abbreviations were used in the core summary sheets: